ucb-sts/sts/DOCUMENTATION.md

      - Load the final replay of the MCS trace, `experiments/experiment_name_mcs/interreplay_._final_mcs_trace/events.trace`, as the second timeline.
-     - Hover over events to see functional equivalence across the traces.
+     - Hover over events to further information about them, including functional equivalence with events in the other traces.
      - Load intermediate replay trace timelines if needed.
 Intermediate replay traces from delta debugging runs can be found in `experiments/experiment_name_mcs/interreplay_*`